csuwaki/fine_tuning_ml/README.md

     cd src
     ```

-2. Install the required dependencies:
+2. Run the API server:

     ```bash
-    pip install -r requirements.txt
-    ```

-3. Run the API server:

-    ```bash
     uvicorn api:app --reload
     ```

-4. The API server will start running locally.
+3. The API server will start running locally.
 You can access the API documentation at `http://localhost:8000/docs`.

 ## API Usage